schitresh/computer_science/operating_system/1_introduction.md

   - Preemptive: OS can interrupt and switch to another process
   - Cooperative: OS never interrupts to switch to another process
 - Multi Processing
-  - Multiple CPUs are used execution
+  - Multiple CPUs are used for execution
 - Time Sharing
   - Each task is given some time to execute
   - Processor's time is shared among multiple users